 Irving, TX 75039

-When you need to get away and experience something new, find your way to Irving.
+When you need to get away and experience something new or you're looking for your next great staycation, find your way to Irving.
 Nestled in the heart of the Dallas-Fort Worth Metroplex, Irving is a dynamic and diverse destination all its own.
-Spend the night tapping your toes to the tunes of a world-renowned musician at one of the best amphitheaters in Texas.
-Ride on a gondola like the kind you’d see in Italy.
-Indulge in cuisine from around the globe.
+Spend the night tapping your toes to the tunes of first-rate musicians, ride on a gondola like the kind you’d see in Italy, and indulge in cuisine from around the globe.
 There are more than enough things to see and do in Irving to fill up a weekend getaway, and you don’t have to go far to enjoy it all.
 Here are just a few of the ways you can have the ultimate quick trip to Irving, and you can go here to learn more.

-Tour Texas Tip: Irving is home to hotels ranging from affordable to luxurious, including the Four Seasons Resort and Club Dallas at Las Colinas and the Omni Mandalay Hotel at Las Colinas.
+Irving is home to many other hotels ranging from affordable to upscale, including the Four Seasons Resort and Club Dallas at Las Colinas.
 Check out all the options here.

 Go on a Romantic Gondola Ride